H3Former: Hypergraph-based Semantic-Aware Aggregation via Hyperbolic Hierarchical Contrastive Loss for Fine-Grained Visual Classification: Method

 Subsequently, message passing is performed through hypergraph convolution, enabling mutual refinement between tokens and semantic regions to produce the refined features $X'$.
 A residual connection is then applied to combine $X'$ with the final-stage features, followed by global average pooling and a fully connected classifier to obtain the final prediction $\hat{X}$.

 To further enhance inter-class separability and preserve intra-class consistency, we introduce the HHCL, which complements the semantic aggregation performed by SAAM.
 During HHCL computation, the features of different hyperedges in $\mathcal{H}$ are regarded as leaf nodes and are hierarchically merged to form multi-level region representations.
+In this hierarchy, lower-level nodes preserve finer-grained local semantics, while higher-level nodes progressively encode more abstract semantic concepts, enabling HHCL to impose cross-level hierarchical supervision rather than only constraining the top-level representation.
 By performing contrastive learning in both Euclidean and hyperbolic spaces and incorporating a parent–child consistency constraint, HHCL enforces smooth semantic transitions from local to global concepts.
+Unlike heavy hyperbolic feature transformation pipelines, the proposed HHCL is introduced only as an auxiliary training objective on the high-order semantic regions produced by SAAM.

 The overall training objective combines the standard cross-entropy loss $\mathcal{L}_{\text{CE}}$ with the proposed contrastive regularization $\mathcal{L}_{\text{HHCL}}$:

 where $\alpha$ is a balancing coefficient.